AishaNoory/GovBot-Prototype/README.md

 - 20GB+ storage space for the database and document storage
 - Port 5000 available for the API service
 - Ports 8050, 9000, 9001, and 5432 available for supporting services
+- Ports 8005-8006 available for analytics services
+- Ports 3001-3002 available for analytics dashboard

 ### Cloud Deployment Options